Relintai/voxelman/README.md

 The simplest library, just assign a material with a texture, and using the atlas_rows and atlas_culomns properties to tell the system how the UVs should be divided.

+This is the basic Minecraft-style lib rary.
+Use this if you just have one texture atlas.

 ### VoxelLibraryMerger

 You will only have this if your godot also contains https://github.com/Relintai/texture_packer